yiisoft/yii2/docs/guide/db-active-record.md

   Active Record directly next to it.
 You see there that `customer_id` is a property of `Order` and `id` is a property of `Customer`.

->Warning: relation name `relation` will lead to an `ArgumentCountError` due to implementation of the relations feature.
+>Warning: Relation name `relation` will lead to an `ArgumentCountError` due to implementation of the relations feature.

 ### Accessing Relational Data <span id="accessing-relational-data"></span>